Two years ago, I posted this photo on Facebook with the caption:

 This is not the perfect brush either.

 I used that boar bristle brush maybe twice.
 I wish I could have tried it in the store before bringing it home.
-In addition to the fact that it’s an animal product, and … Read the rest
+In addition to the fact that it’s an animal product, and nowadays… Read the rest

 I hear people bemoaning the high cost of “going green.”
 And while organic food does cost more than its chemical-laden counterpart, I’m here to tell you that it’s easier to spend more for healthy food when you save money in other ways.
 We can skip many of the green cleaners, deodorizers, and personal care products, most of which are fairly expensive.
 To that end, baking soda is our friend.
 (Ha!
 I rhymed.)